Willy's Wonderland (2021) - What Did I Just Watch?

 Weak Writing

 I won’t bother to explain the plot of Willy’s Wonderland beyond what I’ve already provided above because the film does a fair bit of that itself.
-There are a few scenes in the film in which the exposition is extremely thick with explanations of why the place is haunted, or how it has affected the town, or how certain characters relate to each other.
+There are a few scenes in the film in which the exposition is extremely thick with explanations of why the place is haunted, how it has affected the town, or how certain characters relate to each other.
 The storytelling in Willy’s Wonderland is frankly awful.

 That’s not to say that the movie doesn’t do interesting things with the dialogue or characters.
 It has moments in which the awkwardness of a silent protagonist played by Nicolas Cage is used to its full potential.
-However, the way the story progresses, the way the situation escalates, the way the plot is revealed, the motivations of certain character actions, and a variety of other things in the writing is all lazily handled with little finesse.
+However, the way the story progresses, the way the situation escalates, the way the plot is revealed, the motivations of certain character actions, and a variety of other things in the writing are all lazily handled with little finesse.
 Willy’s Wonderland is a horror movie, so it gets away with it a bit for that reason alone, but it really isn’t telling a good story without many plot holes.

 There were multiple moments when I was watching where I really had to question the motivation of certain characters due to the fact that they were clearly making decisions that no sane or rational person would have made with the same information available to them.
 You might argue that these characters were not sane.
 If that’s the case, then they’re some really boring insane characters.
 As I said, it’s a horror movie so it gets away with a lot.
 However, I don’t think that should be an excuse to have characters behave completely irrationally or idiotically when given the choice.